mrjgallagher/Teaching-the-general-public-about-financial-trading-algorithms/README.md

 The project also let users create and upload their own algorithms (in the for of a .jar file) to run and compare against those provide by system.

-This Web application was built using the Java Play framework/ PostgresDb and practical use of numerous client side technologies.Please check out the Powerpoint for a quick overview !
+This Web application was built using the Java Play framework/ PostgresDb and practical use of numerous client side technologies.
+Please check out the Powerpoint for a quick overview !